sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 Use a `Guard Page`, which is hardware protected and will raise a fault or an error if someone tries to change, read or write on the memory in those pages.

-This is different from the canary, as here we're depending on the harware protection, not the software protection.
+This is different from the canary, as here we're depending on the hardware protection, not the software protection.

 This stops them from overwriting the area where the buffer overflow can do damage, since these pages are placed amongst various other memory blocks.